 Section 1 Statement

-The main change is that the right to a section 1 statement will become a ‘day one’ right.
-This means that all new employees will be entitled to receive a written section 1 statement on or before their first day of employment (only limited information can be provided after this point).
+The main change is that the right to a section 1 statement became a ‘day one’ right.
+This means that all new employees are entitled to receive a written section 1 statement on or before their first day of employment (only limited information can be provided after this point).
 The rules about what must be included in the Section 1 Statement also changed.
 This means there is less opportunity to refer out to another document such as an Employee Handbook.
-The aim of the changes around the Section 1 Statement are to increase transparency between workers and employers as well as improving the enforcement of employment rights.
+The aim of the changes around the Section 1 Statement were to increase transparency between employees and employers as well as improving the enforcement of employment rights.

 Section 1 Statement Post April 2020